harriszk/schoolboard/README.md

 ###### Response
 The response will always return a 200 status code.
-If there exists a teacher then a similar body as below will be returned otherwise will be return an empty array
+If there exists a teacher then a similar body as below will be returned.

 ```json
 {